logo

 Quick test with curl

-To see the raw attestation shape, run through the flow manually.
-The example below uses a trivial solver loop in bash for completeness — in production the browser Web Worker does this for you.
+To run the flow end to end by hand, request a challenge, solve it, then verify the token.solution string the same way your backend would.
+The bash solver loop below stands in for the browser Web Worker.
 Substitute YOUR_SITE_KEY and YOUR_SECRET_KEY with your project's real values from the dashboard.

 #!/usr/bin/env bash